oceanprotocol/provider/README.md

 * `OPERATOR_SERVICE_URL` defines connection to C2D
 * `LOG_CFG` and `LOG_LEVEL` define the location of the log file and logging leve, respectively
 * `IPFS_GATEWAY` defines ipfs gateway for resolving urls
+* `AUTHORIZED_DECRYPTERS` list of authorized addresses that are allowed to decrypt chain data.
+Use it to restrict access only to certain callers (e.g. custom Aquarius instance).
+Empty by default, meaning all decrypters are authorized.

 #### Before you commit